Here you’ll find the most exhaustive list of easy skit ideas on internet!

 Here are some interesting skit topics for students.
 These are clean and good skit ideas for teens and young adults.

 If you’re a teacher, you can can use skit topics for students with moral.

 1) A woman gives her daughter advice about boys.
 After she finishes, the girl tells her mother she already has a boyfriend and he’s coming over later that day.
 The mother freaks out and starts cleaning the house, cooking dinner, and spraying Lysol all over the place.
 When the boyfriend arrives, she hides in the closet.
 He walks in, kisses her daughter, and leaves.
 The mother comes out of the closet and asks what happened.
 The daughter tells her that he just kissed her.
 The mother is relieved and says, “I thought you had a boyfriend!”

-4) A girl is about to paint her nails when her boyfriend comes in and asks what she’s doing.
+4) If you’re looking for some comedy skit ideas, here is one.
+A girl is about to paint her nails when her boyfriend comes in and asks what she’s doing.
 She tells him she’s going to a fancy party with some friends and he thinks it sounds great.
 He offers to help her get ready and paints all of her nails in different colors.

 More Fun Games: 23 Night Games For Kids, Teens & Adults (Outdoor & Indoors)

 Skit for Adults

 Here is a long list of funny short skit ideas that can be done by grown-ups to make a party even more happening.

 1) A man is at a bar and he’s trying to pick up a woman.
 He starts by buying her a drink, but she’s not interested.
 He then starts to get more and more desperate, until he’s down on his knees begging her to go out with him.
 You can make the skit more entertaining by introducing different ways the guy tries to woo the girl.